 University, wherever located, for their efficient use are committed to the University

 administration, subject to compliance with all applicable state laws and University policies;

 - Approve and recommend to the Board any personnel policy matter requiring Board approval;

 - Approve and recommend to the Board University rules required to be promulgated under

-Tennessee Uniform Administrative Procedures Act, except rules governing student conduct, rights, and responsibilities, which shall be approved and recommended by the Academic Affairs and Student Success Committee;
+Tennessee Uniform Administrative Procedures Act, except rules governing student conduct, rights, and responsibilities, which shall be approved and recommended by the Academic, Research, and Student Success Committee;

 - Recommend to the Board any necessary policies related to private gifts; and

 - Recommend to the Board the naming of University buildings.